-Overseas Filipino Workers are dubbed as our modern-day heroes, and there are lots of reasons behind that.
+Overseas Filipino workers are dubbed as our modern-day heroes, and there are many reasons behind that.
 It’s never easy to leave your country, and it’s much more difficult when you have a family back home.
 Living in a totally new place, not to mention worrying about all the other OFW woes we are used to hearing, makes overseas work seem like a challenge for only the bravest of hearts.

 But while working abroad may not be for everyone, it shouldn’t be as hard as it is perceived to be.
-After looking at reports by the Philippine Overseas Employment Administration (POEA), the Philippine Statistics Authority (PSA), and the HSBC Expat Explorer, I’ve compiled ten countries that most expats consider beautiful to immerse in, safe to live in, and great to work in.
-These destinations will surely let you take pleasure in the beauty of the world while you focus on building your career.
+After looking at reports by the Philippine Overseas Employment Administration (POEA), the Philippine Statistics Authority (PSA), and the HSBC Expat Explorer, we’ve compiled ten countries that most expats consider beautiful to immerse in, safe to live in, and great to work in.
+These destinations will surely let you take pleasure in the world’s beauty while you focus on building your career.
 Read away!

-Ranked as the safest country in the world for foreign employees, Singapore is known to be the most favourable destination for overseas workers around the globe.
+Ranked as the third safest city in the world, Singapore is known to be the most favourable destination for overseas workers around the globe.
 Because of its proximity to the Philippines, many Filipinos prefer working here, too.
-In 2017, about 123,967 Filipinos were deployed to the country.
+In 2020, about 93,887 Filipinos were deployed to the country.

 Because of its progressive economy and workforce diversity, Singapore offers a multitude of jobs with competitive salaries, including career opportunities for IT and software engineers, healthcare professionals, office workers, accountants, and construction workers.
 It’s also home to numerous world-class attractions like the Universal Studios, Marina Bay Sands, Esplanade, and Gardens by the Bay.
 The best part?
-Singapore is absolutely tourist-friendly and English is widely spoken in the country so you won’t be bothered by any language barrier.
-With its convenient public transportation and its variety of cuisines, you’ll have no problems when your family or friends come over to visit.
+Singapore is absolutely tourist-friendly; English is widely spoken in the country, so language barriers won’t be a problem.
+With its convenient public transportation and its variety of cuisines, you’ll have no problems when your family or friends visit.

-Most of us crave for a healthy work-life balance, and Australia offers just that.
-Overseas workers have reported that the country is a great place to socialize and plan for their future.
-An outstanding rate of 79% of expats reported that their overall quality of life has improved when they moved to the country.
+Most of us crave a healthy work-life balance, and Australia offers just that.
+Overseas workers have reported that the country is a great place to socialise and plan for their future.
+An outstanding rate of 90% of expats reported that their overall quality of life improved when they moved to the country.
 Well, how could you not feel better with everything Australia has to offer?
-From the stunning restaurants and beaches in Sydney to exhilarating outdoor activities in almost every region (did someone say surfing?!), Australia is undoubtedly a place for work and play.
+From its stunning restaurants and beaches to exhilarating outdoor activities in almost every region, Australia is undoubtedly a place for work and play.

 As it has several farms and barns, Australia is great for Filipinos with backgrounds in farming and agriculture.
 Besides this, the government has also announced that they’re particularly looking for engineers, chefs, IT professionals, and healthcare professionals.